markatron9000/GoogleSPS-My-Portfolio/README.md

-#Mark Raymond Matis, Texas A&M
+## Mark Raymond Matis, Texas A&M University<br/>
 This repo contains Mark Matis's portfolio and SPS projects.
-To see the portfolio website I built, click here! https://mmatis-sps-spring21.appspot.com/ We also have another, really cool website coming soon, that is a collaboration of team 21 - stay tuned ;)
+To see the portfolio website I built, click here! https://mmatis-sps-spring21.appspot.com/ I am also a member of Team 21, and we have another, really cool website at https://www.letsmeet.page/ Thanks for visiting ;)